Stair Treads: Choosing the Right Material

 What are the pros and cons of different stair tread materials?

-- Laminate: Cost-effective, scratch-resistant, but less durable.
+- Laminate: Cost-effective and scratch-resistant, but less repairable and may feel harder underfoot.

 -